avine/node-treeview/README.md

 ### flatten

-If you need a flat version of the tree, use the `flatten` helper.
+The `flatten` helper lets you get a flat version of the tree.

 ```ts
 import { TreeView } from 'node-treeview';